-Professor of Jewish Thought at Hebrew University of Jerusalem, where he taught for over two decades, David Hartman has also been visiting Professor of Jewish Thought at the University of California at Berkeley during 1986/7 and at the University of California at Los Angeles during 1997/8.
-His involvement goes beyond the academic fields, in which he has published extensively, and his influence has also been felt in Israel’s political and educational arenas: From 1977-84, he served as an advisor to Zevulun Hammer, former Israeli Minister of Education, and he has been advisor to a number of Israeli prime ministers on the subject of religious pluralism in Israel and the relationship between Israel and the Diaspora.
+Professor of Jewish Thought at Hebrew University of Jerusalem, where he taught for over two decades, David Hartman was also visiting Professor of Jewish Thought at the University of California at Berkeley during 1986/7 and at the University of California at Los Angeles during 1997/8.
+His involvement went beyond academia, in which he published extensively.
+His influence was also felt in Israel’s political and educational arenas: From 1977-84, he served as an advisor to Zevulun Hammer, former Israeli Minister of Education, and he was advisor to a number of Israeli prime ministers on the subject of religious pluralism in Israel and the relationship between Israel and the Diaspora.

 Click here to read articles from leading figures in the Jewish world and elsewhere celebrating David Hartman's life and legacy.
 (Back to top)